gebi/check-receiver/README.md

 This makes it essentialy maintenance free as username/password or certificate handling is entierly done by the reverse proxy.

-**WARNING: nagios-receiver IS NOT INTENDED TO BE USED WITHOUT REVERSE PROXY!**
+**WARNING: nagios-receiver IS NOT INTENDED TO BE USED WITHOUT AUTHENTICATING REVERSE PROXY!**

 Overview